pablovegan/Python-tips-tools/README.md

 One disadvantage of interpreted languages over compiled ones is that they are generally slower.
 In the recent years many tools have emerged to accelerate python code; to name some of them:
 - Just in time compilers: Numba, JAX and PyPy.
+- Parallelization with `pathos.multiprocessing` and `mpi4py` (Message Passing Interface for Python).
 - Extend Python with C code: Cython (the `cythonbuilder` library makes our life easier).

 ### Automating boring tasks with Github workflows